-Located steps from the waterways of Huntington Harbor, California, Phelps Residence is a remodel of a regional mid-century house, developed in the 1960s along with the rest of the Harbor neighborhood.
+A few steps away from the waterways of Huntington Harbor, the Phelps Residence is a remodel of a regional mid-century house, developed in the 1960s along with the rest of the Harbor neighbourhood.

 The goal of the renovation was to honor the mid-century bones of the existing structure featuring full-height windows and open beam ceilings while infusing new life and detail via a ground-up renovation.